 - Inhalers, valid medications, prescription eyeglasses, etc. These items will be screened by the medical staff prior to issue.

 - Three pair of solid white cotton underpants (boxers for males), three pair solid white over the calf cotton socks, 1 solid white towel size 30x56 or smaller, 1 12x12 solid white wash cloth and for females two non-under wire brassieres.
 These items must be in the original manufacturers unopened packaging and may only be received by the inmate one time during their incarceration at the facility.

 - One soft-cover bible.
 One GED Study Guide (paperback only without a CD-ROM Disk)

 INMATE PHONE CALLS: We do not accept incoming phone calls or take messages for inmates.
 Inmates may make collect phone calls from the facility.
 These calls cannot be made to some phones depending on the carrier.
 You can contact the inmate phone carrier to pre-pay for calls so the inmate can call cell or other phones if your carrier cannot be used for collect calls.
 The contracted inmate phone carrier (Pay-Tel) can be contacted at 1-800-PAY-TELL (800-729-8355) or at www.paytel.com.

 SENDING MAIL TO INMATES: Letters may be sent to inmates at the address indicated under “TO LEAVE OR PICK UP MONEY”.
-Letters that are written in other than pen, pencil or fine point felt tip marker are not permitted.
+Letters that are typewritten or written in pen, pencil or fine point felt tip marker are permitted.
+Letters written with other instruments than listed above will be rejected.
 Letters or envelopes that have stickers, lipstick or any other materials that stain or are attached to the letter or envelope will not be delivered.
 Enclosures such as drawings, newspaper clippings, internet printings, song sheets, etc., are not permitted.
 Pictures (maximum of 3-5x7’s) may be sent but must be commercially developed (no Polaroid type pictures).
 Inmates are not allowed to receive packages.
 Letters from another inmate in this or any other institution is not allowed.

 COMPLAINTS: If you believe you have been treated unjustly by a staff member of the Detention Center, you may request to speak to a shift supervisor or call 706-541-0754.